Inside: 10 baby sleep strategies that focus on getting baby to sleep through the night so you can finally get some rest

 Second, came our ever-fussy baby girl, who had reflux.
 She brought up a lot of milk, at nearly every feed (think 4 different outfits by lunchtime for her and at least 2 for me) and often I could not put her down for hours at a time such was her discomfort.

-I used the same strategies for her.
+I used the same sleep strategies, starting pretty much the first night home.
 They didn’t all work and some I adapted slightly.
 She first slept through the night at 12 weeks.

 Not that sleeping is ALL about eating – but if a baby is hungry, they will wake to feed.